intel-iot-devkit/how-to-code-samples/README.md

-# Smart Doorbell
+# Shop Floor Equipment Activity Monitor

-Someone's knocking at the door, someone's ringing the bell.
-So what happens when you are not home?
-You can use an Intel Edison to keep track of all your visitors.
-When someone rings the bell, not only will it make a sound, but it can also log it to a cloud-based storage system.
+Description here...

-This "smart" doorbell requires the following components from the Grove Starter Kit Plus:
+The shop floor equipment activity monitor requires the following components from the Grove Starter Kit Plus:

 1. Intel Edison with Arduino breakout board
-2. Grove Touch Sensor
+2. Grove Sound Sensor
-3. Grove Buzzer
+3. Grove Vibration Sensor
 4. RGB LCD Display

 ## How It Works

-This "smart" doorbell will do the following when the Grove Touch Sensor is pressed:
+This equipment activity monitor will watch for sound and vibration.

-- Make a noise with the buzzer
+If both cross a defined threshold, it will light up the display to indicate the equipment is in use.

-- Display a message on the LCD Display
+It will then clear the display once the equipment is no longer being used.

-- Optionally, store the total number of doorbell rings using the "Intel IoT Example Datastore" running on your own server, such as a Microsoft Azure or IBM Bluemix account.
+The monitor will also, optionally, store equipment usage start/stop events using the "Intel IoT Example Datastore" running on your own server, such as a Microsoft Azure or IBM Bluemix account.

 ## How To Setup